 Want to cook Spanish tapas?

-Spanish tapas, which means appetizers, often include patatas bravas and garlic wedges.
+Spanish tapas often include patatas bravas and garlic wedges.
 It is traditionally accompanied by a shot of orujo or a glass of wine.
-If you want to woo your taste buds with the popular mouth watering Spanish cuisine, follow the recipes given below.
+If you want to woo your taste buds with the popular mouth watering Spanish cuisine, follow the recipe.

 For the patatas bravas: